The Links Between Alcoholism and Depression

 - Late Symptoms: These develop between 24 and 48 hours after your last drink.
 They include hallucinations, seizures, and delirium tremens (DTs).
 DTs can be life-threatening and require hospitalization.

-The severity of alcohol withdrawal depends on how much alcohol you consume each day and how long you’ve been drinking for.
+The severity of alcohol withdrawal depends on how much alcohol you consume each day and how long you’ve been drinking.
 If you’re a light drinker who only consumes one drink per day over several years, your withdrawal will likely be less severe than someone who drinks heavily every day for many years straight.

 The Importance Of Rehab for Alcohol Use Disorders